webplatformco/project-class-composition/proposals/customizable-fields.md

 There is a spectrum between purely read-only access (which still addresses the use cases around introspection) and a completely mutable data structure, which allows adding fields, removing fields, or modifying initializers.

-While it’s unclear whether there are use cases for a fully mutable data structure, the ability to **add** fields would make this incredibly more powerful, and address many of the use cases for [constructor side effects](constructors.md#constructor-side-effects) while sidestepping the issues around extending built-ins, since built-in classes are not created via `ClassDefinitionEvaluation` and thus have no `[[ Fields ]]` internal slot.
+While it’s unclear whether there are use cases for a fully mutable data structure, the ability to **add** fields would make this incredibly more powerful, and address most of the use cases for [instance initializers](constructor-initializer.md) while sidestepping the issues around extending built-ins, since built-in classes are not created via `ClassDefinitionEvaluation` and thus have no internal `[[ Fields ]]` slot.

 One question in that case is how to expose an append-only _List_.
 Possibly an array-like object with a `push` method?